MedForge: Interpretable Medical Deepfake Detection via Forgery-aware Reasoning: MedForge-90K Implementation Details

 \subsection{Forgery Prompt Refinement}

-Initial prompts often fail to produce medically accurate or visually seamless results.
-To address this, we implement a \textit{Writer-Editor-Diagnoser} feedback loop.
+Forgery generator could fail to produce medically accurate or visually seamless results.
+To address this, we implement a \textit{Writer-Editor-Diagnoser} refinement loop.

 \paragraph{The Verification Loop (Diagnoser)} In each iteration, the \textit{Editor} generates a candidate image.
-A \textit{Diagnoser} (Gemini 2.5 Pro) then performs a pixel-level side-by-side comparison between the original and the forged image to ensure the pathology is added/removed correctly without affecting the background.
+A \textit{Diagnoser} (Gemini 3 Pro) then performs a pixel-level side-by-side comparison between the original and the forged image to ensure the pathology is added/removed correctly without affecting the background.
 The specific instruction used for this verification is:

 \paragraph{The Prompt Refinement (Writer)} If the verification fails (e.g., due to artifacts or incorrect anatomy), the execution history and failure reasons are fed back to the \textit{Writer}.
-The \textit{Writer} is then prompted to analyze the previous failures and generate an improved prompt.
-The instruction for this refinement step is:
+The \textit{Writer} is then prompted to analyze the previous failures and generate an improved prompt:

 This loop repeats for up to 5 rounds.
-Only images that pass the strict verification criteria (``qualified'': true) are included in the final MedForge-90K dataset.
+Only images that pass the strict verification criteria (``qualified'': true) are included in the MedForge-90K.